Get personalized academic information about your child.

 A record of NYSTL encumbrances and the balance of available NYSTL funds are maintained in the same way as Purchase Order charges are maintained against other budget codes.

-By approving a NYSTL order, the School Principal and Regional Superintendent/Executive Director affirms that the cost of the order is within the funds available to the ROC/Central Office and that the material being ordered consists exclusively of NYSTL - compliant textbooks as defined above.
+By approving a NYSTL order, the School Principal and Regional Superintendent/Executive Director affirms that the cost of the order is within the funds available to the CFN/Central Office and that the material being ordered consists exclusively of NYSTL - compliant textbooks as defined above.

 WHAT ABOUT INVENTORY?